logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Category I: Monitoring Intakes
 ------------------------------

-These reports monitor intakes and summarise the results of the Initial Assessment and Referral Decision Support Tool (`IAR-DST <https://docs.iar-dst.online/en/latest/>`_) and the clinical assessments based thereon.
+These reports monitor intakes and dispatches to treatment organisations.
+Some reports summarise the results and context of the Initial Assessment and Referral Decision Support Tool (`IAR-DST <https://docs.iar-dst.online/en/latest/>`_); others look at the extent of linkage between intake and treatment episodes.

 .. contents:: Available category I reports
    :local: